Large dataset ingestion

 Configure your Function for heavy disk usage

-Large datasets should be downloaded and transformed using a modal.Function
+Large datasets should be downloaded and transformed using a modal.Function and stored

-into a modal.CloudBucketMount
+into a Volume.

-because large dataset processing can take hours,
+This modal.Function should specify a large timeout because large dataset processing can take hours,

 and it should request a larger ephemeral disk in cases where the dataset being downloaded and processed